Tickets will be on sale after April 2021.

 Introduction to the Volunteering Policy

-The UK Games Expo (UKGE) is the UK’s largest hobby game convention and is held annually at the Hilton Metropole Hotel (Birmingham) and Halls 1, 2, and 3, and Toute Suite in the National Exhibition Centre (NEC).
+The UK Games Expo (UKGE) is the UK’s largest hobby game convention and is held annually at the Hilton Metropole Hotel (Birmingham) and Halls 2, and 3, Piazza and Toute Suite in the National Exhibition Centre (NEC).
 The show is made up of several distinct elements that allow the attendees to try, experience and purchase hobby games of all genres.
 The opportunity for people to participate is key to the ethos and understanding of the UKGE.
+In 2021 the show will be held in the NEC due to the Hilton being closed for refurbishment.

 UKGE has a large trade hall hosted in the NEC.
 This trade area has over 150 retailers, publishers, artists, designers and related gaming traders.
 UKGE encourages traders to offer the opportunity to try games with no obligation to buy.